-Multi-tier pension protection, draft report by Ms Zhou Hong
+II.
+Planning for multi-tier social protection - European experience and lessons for China, draft report by Prof. Zhou Hong

-Professor Zhou Hong commences her presentation by briefly

-introducing the institute she works in: the Institute of European Studies in China Academy of Social Sciences deals with everything about Europe, yet the research focus for the recent years has been on social protection model, reform measures and welfare state, which also says a lot about the priority of the Chinese social and economic reform in recent years.
+4. Professor Zhou Hong commences her presentation by briefly introducing the institute she works in: the Institute of European Studies in China Academy of Social Sciences deals with everything about Europe, yet the research focus for the recent years has been on social protection model, reform measures and welfare state, which also says a lot about the priority of the Chinese social and economic reform in recent years.
 Professor Zhou gives her thanks to Ms Tang and Mr. Gruat for providing great opportunities and technical support towards the academic activities in social protection research.
 Professor Zhou introduces the team members of hers that are present at the meeting: Ms Peng and Ms Zhang.

-Professor Zhou explains the basic logic of the research: firstly, the report tries to illustrate the significance and purpose of studying the European experiences in the field of their social protection system, and secondly, the tentative findings and conclusions achieved so far.
+5. Professor Zhou explains the basic logic of the research: firstly, the report tries to illustrate the significance and purpose of studying the European experiences in the field of their social protection system, and secondly, the tentative findings and conclusions achieved so far.
 The reason for conducting the research is historically evident since China has learnt great deal of social security experiences from outside world including EU countries, and with the deepening of its institutional reform, China not only needs to know how but also why.

-The general approach of the research is designed as a result of thorough discussion among the project office and the research team on the basis of available academic resources, relevance to the Chinese context and countries of interest to NDRC.
+6. The general approach of the research is designed as a result of thorough discussion among the project office and the research team on the basis of available academic resources, relevance to the Chinese context and countries of interest to NDRC.
 Therefore, six countries are selected namely Germany, the UK, Italy, France, Netherland, and Spain, whose social security systems are under examination.